Eight ways to improve fuel efficiency

 With the cost of living rising exponentially in recent years, Aussies across the board are looking for ways to cut costs from their regular expenditure.
 When we consider that fuel is one of the biggest costs for private road users and businesses alike, it’s no wonder fuel efficiency is one of the first things we turn to.

 However, improving your fuel economy is not only about saving money, but about doing our part to reduce the impact we create on the environment.
-For those who are ready to save a few dollars whilst doing something good for mother nature, let’s take a look at 8 ways to improve your fuel economy now.
+For those who are ready to save a few dollars whilst doing something good for mother nature, let’s look at how to improve fuel efficiency.

 1. Minimise Acceleration & Braking

 Constant braking and acceleration can significantly reduce your fuel efficiency.
 This can be put down to more revs leading to increased use of fuel.
 To avoid unnecessary fuel consumption, aim to keep a reasonable distance from the motor vehicle in front of you so you’re better able to judge traffic conditions.

 As well as being a safer way of driving, this will help you to avoid constant braking and acceleration.
 It’s also advised to take your foot off the accelerator and allow your car or truck to slowly drop rather than jamming on the brakes at the last minute and accelerating once more.

 2. Avoid Speeding

 Did you know that fuel consumption dramatically increases when travelling at over 90 km/h?
 According to the Department of the Environment, speeds of 110 km/h can guzzle up to 25% more fuel and hugely impact your bottom line when considering fuel costs.
 For this reason, aim to drive at lower speeds where possible and utilise cruise control when higher speeds are unavoidable (for example, on the motorway).